dejahvuuu/cloud9/documentation/README.md

 npm install --save @stripe/react-stripe-js @stripe/stripe-js stripe axios
 ```

-If you want to test the Stripe connection
+If you want to test the Stripe connection:
-Number: 4242424242424242
+- Number: 4242424242424242
-CVC: Any 3 digits
+- CVC: Any 3 digits
-Date: Any future date
+- Date: Any future date

 ### 🚀🚀🚀 THE END 🚀🚀🚀